gruntjs/grunt-contrib-less/README.md

 ## Release History

+* 2012/09/24 - v0.2.3 - general cleanup and consolidation. test refactoring. revert normalize linefeeds for now.
-* 2012/08/16 - v0.2.2 - Support all less options, normalize linefeeds, default path to dirname of src file.
+* 2012/09/16 - v0.2.2 - support all less options, normalize linefeeds, default path to dirname of src file.
-* 2012/08/10 - v0.2.0 - Refactored from grunt-contrib into individual repo.
+* 2012/09/10 - v0.2.0 - refactored from grunt-contrib into individual repo.